tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.measurement.boundaries.measurement.*
     :align: center

     Class hierarchy of the :mod:`measurement.boundaries.measurement <evedata.measurement.entities.measurement>` module.
 The :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade inherits directly from its entities counterpart.
 The crucial extension here is the :attr:`data <evedata.measurement.boundaries.measurement.Measurement.data>` attribute.
 This contains the actual data that should be plotted or processed further.
 Thus, the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade resembles the dataset concept known from the ASpecD framework and underlying, *i.a.*, the ``radiometry`` package.
-The :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` method takes care of filling (of the axes) if necessary.
+The :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` method takes care of data joining if necessary.
 Furthermore, you can set the attribute of the underlying data object to obtain the data from, if it is not ``data``, but, *e.g.*, ``std`` or an option.

 A few comments on the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade:

 * The big difference to the :class:`Measurement entity <evedata.measurement.entities.measurement.Measurement>` is the additional attribute ``data``.
 It contains the actual data that should be plotted or processed further.
 Thus, the :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade resembles the dataset concept known from the ASpecD framework and underlying, *i.a.*, the ``radiometry`` package.
 * The ``data`` attribute will usually be pre-filled with the data from the "preferred_axis" and "preferred_channel" attributes of the eveH5 file, if present.
 They can be set/changed using the :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>` and :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` methods.
 * The :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>` method takes care of joining ("filling") if necessary.
 Furthermore, you can set the attribute of the underlying data object to obtain the data from, if it is not ``data``, but, *e.g.*, ``std`` or an option.
-The latter is crucial, as the data model of the :mod:`evefile <evedata.evefile>` subpackage provides abstractions from the plain HDF5 datasets where options are stored as separate datasets independent of the devices they actually belong to.
+The latter is crucial, as the data model of the :mod:`evefile <evedata.evefile>` subpackage provides abstractions from the plain HDF5 datasets (up to eveH5 v7) where options are stored as separate datasets independent of the devices they actually belong to.
 * The :meth:`Measurement.set_axes() <evedata.measurement.boundaries.measurement.Measurement.set_axes>` method allows to set more than one axis, hence the ``name`` parameter is a list.
 As an option of a dataset could be used as axis, *e.g.* the ``AcquireTime`` of images, there is an additional ``field`` parameter similar to :meth:`Measurement.set_data() <evedata.measurement.boundaries.measurement.Measurement.set_data>`.
 * What is the difference between the :meth:`Measurement.save() <evedata.measurement.boundaries.measurement.Measurement.save>` and :meth:`Measurement.export() <evedata.measurement.boundaries.measurement.Measurement.export>` methods?
 The idea is to have "save" save to a (to be defined) standard format, while "export" would export to whatever given format.